-Although some health boards did suspend the procedures many other health boards did not.
-Greater Glasgow and Clyde alone carried out 178 of the implants and Lothian 146 since calls for its suspension.
+Although some health boards did suspend the procedures, many other health boards did not.
+Greater Glasgow and Clyde alone carried out 178 of the implants; Lothian did 146 since calls for its suspension.

-A spokesman for the Scottish government said that health boards were indeed asked to consider halting the use of synthetic mesh products in such incidences, but added that the service should still be offered to women who want to proceed with the operation.
+Previously, the Scottish government asked health boards to consider halting the use of synthetic mesh products in such incidences.
+But they also add that the service should still be available to women who want to proceed with the operation.

-Personal compensation lawyers are describing it as both straightforward medical negligence and a global health scandal as hundreds of women are now suing health boards for the procedure, subsequent procedures and the injuries sustained.
-The number of women affected coupled with the serious and life-changing injuries sustained by mesh implant operations could see some of the highest medical negligence compensation awards ever seen in Scotland.
+Personal compensation lawyers, in general, describe it as straightforward medical negligence and a global health scandal.
+As such, hundreds of women are now suing health boards for the procedure, subsequent procedures and the injuries sustained.